The nonvanishing hypothesis at infinity for Rankin-Selberg convolutions: Introduction

 Here ``$\mu$ is pure" means that

 Recall the sign character

 of a real general linear group.
+In the second case of \eqref{pimu3}, the only representation in $\Omega(\mu)$ is isomorphic to its twist by the sign character.
 In the third case of \eqref{pimu3}, the two representations in $\Omega(\mu)$ are twists of each other by the sign character.
-In the second case of \eqref{pimu3}, the only representation in $\Omega(\mu)$ is isomorphic to its twist by the sign character.

 Assume that $\mu$ is pure, and let $\pi_\mu\in \Omega(\mu)$.
 Put